ReginaldErzoah/Customer-Cohort-Analytics/README.md

 ## **Project Overview**

-This project analyzes **customer behavior and retention over time** using cohort analysis on the Metabase sample dataset.
+This project analyzes **customer behavior and retention over time** using cohort analysis on the Metabase internal dataset.
 Users are grouped by **signup month** to evaluate how different cohorts engage, generate revenue, and retain over time.

 ---
 ## **View Dashboard**